-Conflict between Zorana Mihajlovic and Dusan Bajatovic, energy minister vs state gas trader CEO8.
-May 2013. / News Serbia Energy
+Conflict between Zorana Mihajlovic and Dusan Bajatovic, energy minister vs state gas trader CEO, News Serbia Energy

 Months-long conflict between Energy Minister Zorana Mihajlovic and Managing Director of Srbijagas Dusan Bajatovic slowly becomes a daily entertainment for expert public but with not so harmless consequences, especially to them.